 History and Mission

-Special Collections is composed of four signature collections:
+The Special Collections Research Center is composed of four signature collections:

 - The W. L. Eury Appalachian Collection documents the Appalachian Region from southwest New York to northeast Mississippi.

 - The Rare Books & Manuscripts Collection contains discrete rare book and manuscript collections related to a variety of subjects, such as British history, Beat poetry, and children’s literature.

 - The Stock Car Racing Collection collects material documenting stock car racing and selectively acquires information about other forms of automobile racing.

 - University Archives & Records Management Services is the official repository for Appalachian State University records.
 It collects and preserves university records with historic or administrative value.
 The office operates the records management program mandated by North Carolina law.